 The framework provides an efficient monitoring system with methods for monitoring measuring, analyzing the results.
 This helps us to audit at regular intervals to ensure effective implementation of the framework.

 Privacy Framework is composed of three parts: The Core, Profiles, and Implementation Tiers.

-The Core is a set of privacy protection activities which is to be implemented across various organization.
+The Core is a set of privacy protection activities that are to be implemented across an organization.
 There are five functions:

 - Identify: Develop an organizational understanding to manage privacy risk which involves risk assessment.

 - Govern: Implement an organizational governance structure which involves identifying legal/regulatory requirements, and understanding organizational risk tolerance.

 - Control: Implement appropriate activities to enable organizations manage data and privacy risks.

 - Communicate: Implement appropriate activities to communicate within organization, to have a reliable understanding about how data are processed.

 The above functions aid an organization in managing privacy risk by understanding and managing data processing, enabling risk management decisions, and improving by learning from previous activities.
 They are also used to manage privacy risks arising from data processing and to manage privacy risks associated with privacy breaches.